 We shine the spotlight on rank hypocrisy and public corruption, leading some to call us “the conscience of Oklahoma.”

-We speak truth to power, no matter who’s in charge: During Gov. Henry Bellmon’s reign, we were considered too Republican.
-During Gov. Frank Keating’s era, we were attacked as too Democratic.
+We speak truth to power, no matter who’s in charge: During Gov. Henry Bellmon’s era, we were considered too Republican.
+During Gov. Mary Fallin’s reign, we’ve been attacked as too Democratic.

 At times, they’ve thrown darts at us at both political headquarters.

-When Father John Joyce launched The Oklahoma Observer 47 years ago, it was financed primarily through a subsidy from the Catholic Archdiocesan Council.
+When Father John Joyce launched The Oklahoma Observer more than a half century ago, it was financed primarily through a subsidy from the Catholic Archdiocesan Council.
 But church leaders yanked their support because of Father Joyce’s vigorous opposition to the Vietnam War.

 For 36 years, Helen served as publisher and Frosty as editor, an unbeatable combination that produced an impressive list of state and national awards.

-In September 2006, Frosty and Helen partnered with Arnold and Beverly Hamilton to help transition The Observer into the state’s second century.
-Helen retired in January 2007, and passed away later that year; Frosty retired in early 2013.
+In September 2006, Frosty and Helen partnered with Arnold and Beverly Hamilton to transition The Observer into the state’s second century.
+Helen retired in January 2007, and died later that year; Frosty retired in early 2013 and died Jan.
+19, 2017.

 The Hamiltons have deep Oklahoma roots: Both are third-generation Okies, raised in Midwest City.
-They returned to the state for good 27 years ago, after living in California and Texas.
+They returned to the state for good three decades ago, after living in California and Texas.

 Before becoming Observer publisher, Beverly spent nearly six years as a financial secretary at Edmond Santa Fe High School.
-Arnold was the Dallas Morning News’ longtime Oklahoma Bureau chief.
+Arnold was the Dallas Morning News’ Oklahoma Bureau chief for nearly two decades.
 He also covered government and politics for the San Jose Mercury News, the Dallas Times Herald, the Tulsa Tribune and the Oklahoma Journal.

 The Observer is published monthly.
-A one-year subscription [12 issues] is $60.
+A one-year Print subscription [12 issues] is $50.
+A one-year Digital subscription is $40.
+A one-year Total Access subscription [Print and Digital] is $60.

 ARNOLD HAMILTON, EDITOR